xlxs4/xlxs4.github.io/notes/esa-design-booster/index.md

 - [TRACE](https://tudsat.space/section/cubesat/) by [TUDSAT](https://tudsat.space/): test retroreflector-based satellite identification strategies.
   From Germany, 1U.

-Having the chat to get to chat with some of the people working in these projects was a great experience.
+Having the opportunity to get to chat with some of the people working in these projects was a great experience.
 It made me especially happy to see that more research groups are trying to take a jab at developing a satellite that will host a biology payload for in-orbit experiments!
-We've maintained communication with some of the teams and I'm eager to see what they'll announce during their upcoming \abbr{title="Preliminary Design Review", abbr="PDR"}.
+We've maintained communication with some of the teams and I'm eager to see what you'll announce during their upcoming \abbr{title="Preliminary Design Review", abbr="PDR"}.

 ## Outro